jpfingsten/interactive-rating-component/README-solution.md

 ### What I learned

-Being a new dev, I at first wanted to make the JavaScript logic a little complicated.
+Being a newer dev, I at first wanted to make the JavaScript logic a little complicated.
 After I realized that pretty much everything I needed could be included in a single click event, I went that route.

 I waffled on whether or not to leave the card truly responsive or lock in its width on various screens using media queries.
 Ultimately, I ended up using media queries with "viewport width" units, and I think at all widths, it still looks pretty good.